Swords With Two Edges, The Puzzling World Of Budget Cinema Lenses.

 On the plus side, the whole collection of 8 lenses, often bought on sale has cost me sub $4000au or to put it another way, about the same as a single mid-tier cine lens**.

-My current system is;
+My current process is;

-Use the GH5s and S5’s (using B-Raw) which have the less reliable AF, with cine glass and support rigs (various) for static and more serious work, especially personal projects.
+Use the GH5s and S5’s (using B-Raw) which have the less reliable AF with cine glass and support rigs (various) for static and more serious work, especially personal projects.

-I then use the G9II and S5II as “B” cams with the same or as my movement cams, relying on touch screen AF and in camera V-Log to keep the rig small, I use stills-hybrid lenses.
+I then use the G9II and S5II as “B” cams with the same or as my movement cams, relying on touch screen AF and in camera V-Log to keep the rigs small, I use stills-hybrid lenses.

-My most used lenses for a variety of reasons are the Hope 25 and 50, Sirui anamorphic 24, the 35, 50 and 85 S-Primes, 12-40 Oly and Leica 9mm AF M43 lenses and increasingly for hybrid run and gun, the Sigma 28-70.
+My most used lenses for a variety of reasons are the Hope 25 and 50, Sirui anamorphic 24, the 35, 50 and 85 S-Primes, 12-40 Oly and Leica 9mm in AF and increasingly for hybrid run and gun, the Sigma L-Mount 28-70.

-*The Vision and Spectrum series are mostly consistent in ring placement, but vary wildly in rendering, wide open performance and colour temperature in their own sets, so I have “cherry picked” these.
+*The Vision and Spectrum series are mostly consistent in ring placement, but vary wildly in rendering, wide open performance and colour temperature within their own sets, so I have “cherry picked” from these.
 The Hopes are closer, but still vary slightly in temp.
 The two Sirui lenses are both warm and similar in rendering even though they are different by design, closer than their own stable-mates.